collective/fise.client/README.rst

 A good `introduction an overview of FISE features <http://blogs.nuxeo.com/dev/2010/08/introducing-fise-the-restful-semantic-engine.html>`_ has been written by Olivier Grisel.

-There are three kinds of communication:
+FISE offers are basically three methods of interaction:

 engines
     stateless interface, submit content to the fise engines and get the